The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Servers and Software

-\paragraph{Servers and software} We ran our experiments on two different server systems.
-Both are running Ubuntu 24.04.
-One is equipped with NVIDIA Tesla V100-SXM2 GPUs with 32GB of memory and Intel Xeon Platinum 8260 CPUs.
-The other is equipped with NVIDIA H100-NVL GPUs with 94GB of memory and AMD EPYC 9454 CPUs.
+We ran our experiments on server systems running Ubuntu 24.04 equipped with NVIDIA Tesla V100-SXM2 GPUs with 32GB of memory, NVIDIA H100-NVL GPUs with 94GB of memory and a third server system featuring NVIDIA L40S with 48 GB of memory.
 All training runs are executed on a single GPU only.
-We trained our models using JAX~\cite{jax2018github}, Flax~\cite{flax2020github} and Optax~\cite{deepmind2020jax}.
-In terms of tools, we did our analysis using NumPy~\cite{harris2020array}, Pandas~\cite{reback2020pandas}, SciPy~\cite{virtanen2020scipy} and Matplotlib~\cite{Hunter2007matplotlib}.
-Our TransformerXL implementation is based on the one provided by \cite{Hamon2024TransformerXLJaxGithub}.
-Our single-file implementation of MAPPO is based on the one provided by JaxMARL \cite{rutherford2023jaxmarl} with additional inspiration taken from \cite{Hamon2024TransformerXLJaxGithub}.
+We trained our models using JAX~\citep{jax2018github}, Flax~\citep{flax2020github} and Optax~\citep{deepmind2020jax}.
+In terms of tools, we did our analysis using NumPy~\citep{harris2020array}, Pandas~\citep{reback2020pandas}, SciPy~\citep{virtanen2020scipy} and Matplotlib~\citep{Hunter2007matplotlib}.
+Our TransformerXL implementation is based on the one provided by \citet{Hamon2024TransformerXLJaxGithub}.
+Our single-file implementation of IPPO is based on the one provided by JaxMARL \citep{rutherford2023jaxmarl} with additional inspiration taken from \citet{Hamon2024TransformerXLJaxGithub}.